 With my income, I am able to send my two boys to school.
 My biggest hope for the future is that they do better than me.Alisane

-We believe that the Hubs offer young people a fresh start.
-Their opportunities have been limited not just by the grinding poverty that is a way of life, but by their lack of skills or where they live.
-With your support we can reach these young men and women and help them retrain and reskill to face the challenges ahead.
-This is a time of change for these young people, and with your help, it can become a reality – please make a gift of whatever you can afford today.
+These Hubs offer young people a chance to fulfill their potential.
+Their opportunities have been limited not just by the grinding poverty that has become a way of life, but by their lack of skills or where they live.
+With your support we can reach these young men and women and help them gain the skills needed to face the challenges ahead.
+This is a time of change for these young people, and with your help, the hopes of a brighter future can become a reality – please make a gift of whatever you can afford today.